 Meguro Parasitological Museum

 The museum is home to a collection of parasitic creatures from all facets of life.
-Typically there are a few hundred jars of parasites on display on any given day.
-As you wander through the exhibit, keep an eye out for the star of the show, an 8.8-meter tapeworm that lived in the body of a patient who ate a fish containing a young parasite.
+Typically, there are a few hundred jars of parasites on display on any given day.
+As you wander through the exhibit, keep an eye out for the star of the show, an 8.8-metre tapeworm that lived in the body of a patient who ate a fish containing a young parasite.

 Admission is free, but the museum always accepts donations to assist in its maintenance and operation.